kuzzleio/kuzzle/doc/2/guides/essentials/installing-kuzzle/index.md

 By default, Kuzzle expects all the components to be running on localhost but you can [change](/core/2/guides/essentials/configuration)'ll be able to select which [Kuzzle](/core/2/guides/essentials/admin-console#connect-to-kuzzle) installation that you want to manage. this behavior.
 :::

-We will run Kuzzle using [pm2](http://pm2.keymetrics.io), a process management tool used to monitor Node.js applications.
+We will run Kuzzle using [nodemon](https://nodemon.io/), a process management tool used to reload Node.js applications on code changes.

 ### Supported operating systems

 The following operating systems are actively supported (64-bit versions only):

-- Ubuntu: 14.04+
+- Ubuntu: 18.04+
-- Debian: 7+
+- Debian: 8+

 ### Prerequisites